-Those that do manage to lose a lot of weight should be aware that this rate of weight loss is not sustainable.
-People attempting to lose more than the recommended 1–2 pounds per week should only do so under the supervision of their doctor.
+People attempting to lose more than the recommended 1–2 pounds per week should only do so under the supervision of a doctor.

 - increased likelihood of gallstones